sassoftware/viya4-iac-azure/docs/user/TerraformAzureAuthentication.md

 ## Using a Service Principal

-To authenticate Terraform to access Azure, you will need to set the following four input variables (**or run the following script**):
+To authenticate Terraform to access Azure, you will need to set the following four input variables:

 | Name | Description | Type | Default |
 | :--- | ---: | ---: | ---: |